dinusathwik/dot-files/README.md

-# dot-files-
+# dot-files
-# this repository contains all dot files
+this repo contains all my git file like nvim setup and tmux setup